|529 Plans and Financial Aid Eligibility|

 Withdrawals from a parent-owned 529 account that are used to pay the beneficiary's qualified education expenses aren't classified as either parent or student income on the FAFSA the following year.

 Now, what about grandparent-owned 529 accounts?
 Grandparent-owned accounts are not listed as an asset on the FAFSA.
 However, withdrawals from a grandparent-owned 529 account are counted as student income on the FAFSA the following year.
 Student income is assessed at 50%, which means that a student's eligibility for financial aid could decrease by 50% in the year following the withdrawal.
-As a result, grandparents may want to wait until the spring of their grandchild's junior year of college to make a withdrawal if they are concerned about the potential impact on financial aid.
+To avoid having a distribution from a

 Regarding the institutional methodology, 529 plans are generally treated the same as under the federal methodology.
 But check with your child's individual college for more information.